bullyhunter1917/ML-Neural-Networks-Projects/Food classification/README.md

-Project created by me and my firend Magda Słonińska for ML course on my univeristy
+The project created by me and my firend Magda Słonińska for the ML course at my univeristy

 We use KNN and Decision Tree algorithms to classify food pictures